 - Homework uploaded to Ilias every ~2 weeks on Fri.
 First assignment will be posted today. - Homework due every second Mon.
 (10 days later) by 10:00AM.
 Can be deposited in the Flavor Physics box (30.23 EG) or emailed to Dr. Slavomira (Sally) Stefkova slavomira.stefkova@kit.edu.
 First assigment is due on Nov.
-7. - Reviewed during übungen (Mon.
+6. - Reviewed during übungen (Mon.
 15:45-17:15) by Sally.
-First assignment reviewed on Nov.
-14. - Übungen review session held only when there is a homework due the previous week. - 44 out of 88 HW points needed to obtain 6 ECTS points. - Option for 8 ECTS points if, in addition to the assignments, you give an oral presentation on a Belle (II) publication at the end of the semester.
+Due to travel, the first 2 assignments reviewed on Nov.
+27. - Übungen review session held only when there is a homework due the previous week. - 44 out of 88 HW points needed to obtain 6 ECTS points. - Option for 8 ECTS points if, in addition to the assignments, you give an oral presentation on a Belle (II) publication at the end of the semester.